neuroidss/Singularity-Agent-Factory/README.md

 3.  **Meaningful Skill Sharing & Parallel Execution:** The moment this new tool and its purpose are created, they appear in the shared library.
 Another agent in the swarm can now immediately understand *why* the tool exists and use it to fulfill the patrol objective, while other agents proceed with different parts of the overall goal.
 This shows the swarm's ability to dynamically create and distribute contextual skills to solve problems more efficiently.

 ## The Robotics Simulation Testbed
 To test the agent's planning and execution abilities in a more complex, stateful environment, the project includes a 2D robotics simulation.
-This environment serves as a "gymnasium" where the agent can be given physical tasks, such as navigating a maze or delivering an object.
-It's a perfect testbed for demonstrating the agent's ability to perform a sequence of actions (turn, move, pickup, drop) and react to a world that changes based on its actions.
+This environment serves as a "gymnasium" where the agent can be given physical tasks, such as navigating a maze or, more importantly, **gathering resources to sustain its operations**.
+It's a perfect testbed for demonstrating the agent's ability to perform a sequence of actions (turn, move, pickup, deliver) and react to a world that changes based on its actions, all while managing its own energy economy.

 ## Key Components
 -   **Operating Mode Controls:** UI for switching between Command, Assist, Swarm, and Autonomous modes.